 Trust Manager Qualifications.
 The Board of Trust Managers has policies establishing certain desired attributes of the Board of Trust Managers as a whole.
 Each member of the Board of Trust Managers must possess high personal and professional ethics, integrity and values, and be committed to representing the long-term interests of the shareholders, as well as an inquisitive mind, an objective perspective, practical wisdom and mature judgment.
-In addition, Trust Managers must be willing to devote sufficient time and effort to be responsible, productive and effective members of the Board of Trust Managers.
-The Board of Trust Managers does not have a formal policy with regard to the consideration of diversity in identifying Trust Manager nominees.
+In addition, Trust Managers must be willing to devote sufficient time and effort to be responsible, productive and effective members of the Board of Trust Managers northave a formal policy with regard to the consideration of diversity in identifying Trust Manager nominees.
 However, the Board of Trust Managers values diversity and believes the Board should reflect an appropriate diversity of viewpoints, background, experience and other demographics.